 As the capitol of Canada and the fourth-largest city in the country, Ottawa has grown by leaps and bounds over the past few decades to become a hub of arts, entertainment, athletics and other spectacles.
 Whether one is passing through Ottawa or coming for an extended stay, there is never a shortage of fun and engaging events on the calendar.
 The city's fabulous options for seasonal fun has put it on many travelers' bucket lists and it always has something new to offer.

-When there's something going on in Ottawa, chances are it will be taking place at the Scotiabank Place.
+When there's something going on in Ottawa, chances are it will be taking place at the Canadian Tire Centre.
 The 18,500-seat arena is just outside of the city limits and is the home of Ottawa's NHL representative, the Senators.
-While the hockey team grabs a majority of the attention at the arena, the Scotiabank Place is the primary music and entertainment venue and is a major stop on the concert, convention and speaker circuit.
+While the hockey team grabs a majority of the attention at the arena, the Canadian Tire Centre is the primary music and entertainment venue and is a major stop on the concert, convention and speaker circuit.

 As important as hockey is to Canadian culture, Ottawa's arts scene has flourished just as impressively as the city steadily grew in the 1990s and 2000s.
 The National Arts Theatre is the primary performing arts locale, and it regularly hosts musicals, legitimate theatre, dance, touring acts and comedy shows.
 Those who are looking for something a bit more intimate can check out a show at the Ottawa Little Theatre, the longest-running community theatre company in the city's history.
 Other great performing arts options like the Centrepoint Theatre and the Great Canadian Theatre Company showcase just how diverse the arts scene has become in Ottawa.